xiema/ias_sim/README.md

     # OP - opcode of instruction
     # ARG - operand/argument for the instruction

-The numbers should be in hexadecimal format using capital letters.
+The numbers should be in hexadecimal format.
 Leading zeroes are optional.
 Line comments can also be added with the `#` symbol.

 Memory contents do not have to be in order.
 Memory locations that are not explicitly defined are left untouched.